vmcarva/data-projects/Financial Data Set Project - SQL Cleaning and Transforming and Exploratory Data Analysis/README.md

 - Loan
 - Order

 ## 2) However, the table *Trans* can't be imported using the Import wizard so fast.
-This is why the code below on this Jupyter was written: to read the CSV with the trans information and to record it in a table on the Berka DB.
+This is why the Python code was written: to read the CSV with the trans information and to record it in a table on the Berka DB.

 ## 3) Following this step, the scripts below were executed to clean, transform and translated information on the DB:
 - ../Basic Data Cleaning and Transformation.sql